BagLunch/phyloperm/README.md

 # phyloperm
-R code to generate phylogenetic permutations
+R code to generate phylogenetic permutations, along with and case studies and simulations